Employee Search Results

 Julianne Kirk Doyle

-She holds the Doctorate of Musical Arts and Master of Music degrees in Performance and Literature from the Eastman School of Music and a Bachelors of Music from the University of Oklahoma.
+She holds the Doctorate of Musical Arts and Master of Music degrees in Performance and Literature and Arts Leadership Certificate from the Eastman School of Music and a Bachelors of Music from the University of Oklahoma.
 Her primary teachers include Jon Manasse, David Etheridge and Bradford Behn.
-She is a DANSR/Vandoren Performing Artist and uses a Vandoren Profile 88 M30-13 mouthpiece, optimum ligature, Rue 56 reeds and Buffet Tosca Greenline clarinets.
+She is an artist with both Backun Musical Services and DANSR/Vandoren performing on the the MoBa Cocobolo Gold clarinets, Vandoren M30D mouthpiece, and Rue Lepic 56 and V21 reeds.